Applications to the Master's Degree Program in Geology

 If you are classified as a German applicant (see top of this page), and are admitted to our program, you must go to this LMU webpage for instructions about registration.
 The original of the letter of admission to the Program (Zulassungsbescheid) must be presented at registration.
 We do not forward this document to the registration office.
 As a reminder, dual citizens (Germany-any other country) are always treated as Germans, regardless of whether they can speak German or not, and are expected to navigate the LMU bureaucracy on their own.

 International applicants instead are required to pass the pre-registration stage (which can be only performed by the International Office), in which all documents must be formally approved.
-If the paper documents are approved, the International Office will notify us, and we will then forward you the official letter of admission, which will contain further information about registration.
+If the paper documents are approved, the International Office will send you the official letter of admission, which will contain further information about registration.

 Registration itself requires your physical presence and it normally happens in September/October each year.
 Please be aware that a specific date (or dates) will be given to you for registration, so be prepared to show up at any time during this period on short notice.